 Because of its versatility, stainless steel is ideal for a wide range of metal fabrication shop projects.
 If there is one constant, it is an effective choice for applications where moisture—humidity, rain, snow, mist, fog, etc.—will come in contact with the product.
 For this reason, it is found across numerous industries.
 Here are 6 of the more common industries that rely on stainless steel fabrication in the manufacture of parts, components, and products.

 Often overlooked for its many industrial applications, stainless steel’s biocompatibility and hygienic characteristics provide the necessary properties for use in medical tools, instruments, and devices.
-Stainless steel grades austenitic 304 and 316 are considered surgical or medical-grade stainless steels and are used in hypodermic needles, implants, stents, and surgical devices.
+Stainless steel grades austenitic 304 and 316 are considered surgical or medical-grade stainless steel and are used in hypodermic needles, implants, stents, and surgical devices.

 Food Processing and Equipment